HackYourFuture-CPH/JavaScript/JavaScript2/Week6/readme.md

 * [Review](review.md)

-## Array methods filter, map and sort
+## Array methods map, filter and sort

-### Filter
+### Map

-The filter function works on arrays and it filters out elements in our array.
-It takes a function as input.
-This function is called on every element in the array.
-Just like forEach.
-If this function we create returns true the element is saved in the, if we return false the element is filtered out.
+The map function works on arrays.
+It maps (think transform) the elements of an array.
+Or from MDN: "The map() method creates a new array with the results of calling a provided function on every element in the calling array."

 ```js